Extensor digitorum brevis muscle: Function

 Extensor digitorum brevis extends the first four digits at the metatarsophalangeal joint and assists in extending the second, third and fourth digits at the interphalangeal joint.
-The fifth digit, lacking any insertion from extensor digitorum brevis, can only be raised by the long extensor.
+The fifth digit, lacking any insertion from extensor digitorum brevis, can only be raised by the long extensor of the toes.

 Additional images

+Dissected dorsum of the right foot, showing the extensor digitorum brevis muscle (labeled 1, 1' & 1").
+Superior view.
+(From Testut's Anatomy.)

 Bones of the right foot.
 Dorsal surface.

 Muscles of the front of the leg.

 Cross-section through middle of leg.